SIRAHFF/documentation/docs/source/SIRAHTools/Tutorial-tcl.rst

    **Figure 6.** The 300-frame backmapped all-atom output from the 3.0 μs MD simulation using the default minimization arguments of ``sirah_backmap``.

 .. warning::

    Always check both the original CG trajectory and the backmapping output to identify out-of-the-ordinary behavior and adjust arguments accordingly.

-   Keep in mind that the minimized structures sometimes may differ from the CG trajectory due to the combination of all-atom minimization algorithms and number of cycles, cutoffs, etc.
+   Keep in mind that the minimized structures sometimes may differ from the CG trajectory due to the combination of all-atom minimization algorithms, number of cycles, cutoffs, etc.

    An example of this behavior is explained below.